30 Fun Things to do in NYC with Kids | Best New York Kids Activities

 31. The Color Factory

-The Color Factory, for me, falls into the category of the many new attractions that seem to have been designed specifically with social media content in mind.
-Despite this (and the high cost of entry), this whimsical and interactive art installation, bursting with bright colors is sure to delight.
+The Color Factory, for me, falls into the category of the many new NYC attractions that seem to have been designed specifically with social media content in mind.
+(Also in this category – The Museum of Ice Cream.)
+Despite my cynicism (and the high cost of entry), these whimsical, colorful and interactive art installations, may provide some entertainment value.

 Color Factory NYC